Kometa-Team/Kometa/docs/pmm/faqs.md

           keyword.any: spy, espionage
     ```

-??? blank "FlixPatrol Default File and Builder have been reworked (click to expand).<a class="headerlink" href="#flixpatrol" title="Permanent link">¶</a>"
+??? blank "FlixPatrol Default Files and Builders have been removed (click to expand).<a class="headerlink" href="#flixpatrol" title="Permanent link">¶</a>"

     <div id="flixpatrol" />

-    Due to FlixPatrol moving a lot of their data behind a paywall, the existing setup no longer works.
+    Due to FlixPatrol moving a lot of their data behind a paywall and them reworking their pages to remove IMDb IDs and

-    We have reintroduced FlixPatrol as a [Builder](../files/builders/flixpatrol.md) and [PMM Defaults File](../defaults/chart/flixpatrol.md), we recommend reading the documentation and updating your config/YAML files to suit.
+    TMDb IDs the flixpatrol builders and default files have been removed.
+There currently are no plans to re-add them.

 ??? blank "PMM Default `other_award` replaced with individual Award files (click to expand).<a class="headerlink" href="#awards" title="Permanent link">¶</a>"